What should be included in holiday pay?

 - Where commission or overtime is to be included, how does the employer calculate how much to include?

-Also, as things stand, commission and overtime only need to be included in the calculation of the four weeks European entitlement to paid holiday.
+Commission and overtime only need to be included in the calculation of the four weeks European entitlement to paid holiday.
 The additional 1.6 weeks entitlement which comes from UK law does not need to include these elements.
 Whether in practice many employers draw the distinction is unclear.